-The knees are the first to go in any sporting activity and whenever the body gets tired.
+The knees are the first to go in any sporting activity whenever the body gets tired.
 It is the most sensitive body part.
 You work out, and it gets injured.
 You don't work out, and it becomes a bad knee.
-It almost seems like there is no winning with this body part.
+There is almost no winning with this body part.
 And you can't replace it easily once it's injured and dysfunctional.
-Our best bet is to go for knee sleeves to keep it from injury or further injury if it had already been damaged before.
+If you've recently had knee surgery, you may be eager to get back to exercising, but can you run after knee replacement?
+You certainly can, but you'll need some support.
+Our best bet is to go for knee sleeves to prevent injury or further injury if it has already been damaged.

-You can check this article on the best running knee sleeves while this blog helps you choose what best fits your kind of sporting activity.
+You can check this article on the best running knee sleeves while this blog helps you choose what fits your sporting activity best.

 Does an athlete need knee sleeves?

-Yes, athletes who have identified their specific goals in training and have identified their knee weaknesses may need knee sleeves.
-Athletes who have had a prior injury and who wouldn't want to put unnecessary pressure on their knees may need these sleeves.
-As an athlete, you may also go for knee sleeves for mental assurance, as well as the warmth these materials provide.
+Yes, athletes who have identified their specific training goals and their knee weaknesses may need knee sleeves.
+Athletes who have had a prior injury and wouldn't want to put unnecessary pressure on their knees may need these sleeves.
+As an athlete, you may also go for knee sleeves for mental assurance and the warmth these materials provide.

-But if you are new to sporting activities, you are required to take some time and study your workout routine before investing in a knee sleeve.
-However, your instructor or coach may help you identify the best fit sleeve for your kind of workout if you must have a knee sleeve.
+But if you are new to sporting activities, you must take some time and study your workout routine before investing in a knee sleeve.
+However, your instructor or coach may help you identify the best-fit sleeve for your kind of workout if you must have a knee sleeve.

 What does a quality sleeve consist of?

-A quality sleeve is one that performs its functions in knee joint support efficiently.
-A joint-sleeve that is well designed and constructed forms a quality knee sleeve.
+A quality sleeve performs its functions in knee joint support efficiently.
+A joint sleeve that is well-designed and constructed forms a quality knee sleeve.

-A knee sleeve made of neoprene does not stretch excessively even under the strain of vigorous exercise.
-Reinforced stitching in the sleeves enhances durability while warranty provides proof that the sleeve company has confidence in its product.
+A knee sleeve made of neoprene does not stretch excessively, even under the strain of vigorous exercise.
+Reinforced stitching in the sleeves enhances durability, while warranty proves that the sleeve company has confidence in its product.

 So why use knee sleeves?